 We recommend using a good third-party personal firewall to secure your Windows XP workstations.
 Windows XP comes with a personal firewall, it does not attempt to manage or restrict outbound connections at all.

 Personal firewalls such as ZoneAlarm add an effective and inexpensive layer of security that takes only a few minutes to install.
 If you want to test how much information your personal firewall "leaks out" to the web, try a free, secure online leak test.

 Track Your Laptop

 There are a number of vendors that offer stealthy software solutions that enable your laptop to check in to a tracking center periodically using a traceable signal.
 In the event your laptop is lost or stolen, these agencies work with the police, phone company, and internet service providers to track and recover your laptop.
-Three well-known corporations offering tracking services are CompuTrace, SecureIT, and Stealth Signal.
+Two well-known corporations offering tracking services are CompuTrace and SecureIT.